Brainchip-Inc/akida_examples/doc/user_guide/cnn2snn.rst

 that takes a quantized model as input and converts it into an Akida runtime compatible network.

-Let's take the `DS-CNN <../api_reference/akida_models_apis.html#ds-cnn>`__ model from our zoo that targets KWS task as an example:
+Let's take the `DS-CNN <../api_reference/akida_models_apis.html#ds-cnn>`__ model from our zoo that targets the KWS task as an example:

 .. code-block:: python